geojupyter/workshop-agu2025/modules/05-sharing-and-publishing/index.md

 Location the MyST project configuration file, `myst.yml`, in the file browser.

-Right click this file and select the top option from the menu: "Build MyST project".
+Right click this file and select the top option from the menu: "Build MyST Project".

 :::{important} 👀 You should notice...
 :class: simple